-Deuce Gruden enters his third season with the Silver and Black as a strength and conditioning assistant.
+Deuce Gruden enters his fourth season with the Silver and Black as a strength and conditioning assistant.

-Prior to joining the Raiders, Gruden served as a strength and conditioning assistant with the Washington Redskins for two seasons (2016-17).
-He was promoted as a full-time strength and conditioning coach during the 2017 offseason after initially joining the Redskins as a strength and conditioning intern during the 2016 season, a year in which the strength staff helped produce five Pro Bowlers.
+Prior to joining the Raiders, Gruden served as a strength and conditioning assistant with Washington for two seasons (2016-17).
+He was promoted as a full-time strength and conditioning coach during the 2017 offseason after initially joining the Washington Football Team as a strength and conditioning intern during the 2016 season, a year in which the strength staff helped produce five Pro Bowlers.

 In addition to his coaching responsibilities, Gruden played an integral role in training athletes at ESPN's Wide World of Sports in Orlando for Jon Gruden's QB Camp, where he led workouts for college players preparing to participate in the NFL Combine.